Konstantinos-Chatzistavrou/kochas23/README.md

 ![GitHub Stats](https://github-readme-stats.vercel.app/api?username=kochas23&show_icons=true&theme=dark)

-🌐 Welcome to my GitHub profile, where I combine my passion for IT and cybersecurity.

 ## About Me

 I'm a cybersecurity enthusiast and dedicated advocate for online privacy.
 My journey in the world of technology has led me to take the lead in the development and maintenance of the **Threat-Watch** app.

 ## Threat-Watch: Cybersecurity News App

-🚀 Threat-Watch is the first open-source cybersecurity news app with a strong focus on privacy.
+🚀 Threat-Watch is the world's first open-source cybersecurity news app with a strong focus on privacy.

 🌐 Explore Threat-Watch: [App Repository](https://github.com/kochas23/Threat-Watch)